 Some government programs offer assistance for personal home care expenses.
 And if you receive veterans benefits, they may also offset the cost of personal home care assistance.

-What is Home Healthcare?
+What is Included in Home Healthcare?

 Also known as skilled care, visiting nurse services, or clinical home care, home healthcare is provided by trained medical personnel.
 They have advanced, state-approved training and licensing, allowing them to offer in-home medical care.